ppkgtmm/e/README.md

 # event scheduler

-backend API for event scheduling and event search on particular days or within specific weeks
+backend API for event scheduling and event search on particular day or week

 ## endpoints